 Here the last term $E_D=\lambda_D \cdot \log (1-D(G(z)))$ optionally captures the visual realism of the generated output as judged by the GAN discriminator $D$.
-This further pushes the image towards the manifold of natural images, and slightly improves the visual quality of the result.
+This constraint further pushes the image towards the manifold of natural images and slightly improves the visual quality of the result.
 By default, we turn off this term to increase frame rates.

 {\bf Gradient descent update:} For most constraints \refeq{obj} is non-convex.
 We solve it using gradient descent, which allows us to provide the user with a real-time feedback as she manipulates the image.
 As a result, the objective \ref{eq:obj} evolves in real-time as well.
 For computational reasons, we only perform a few gradient descent updates after changing the constraints $v_g$.
-Each update step takes $50 - 100$ ms, which ensures an interactive feedback. \reffig{update} shows one example of the update of $z$.
-Given an initial red shoe as shown in \reffig{update}, the user gradually scribbles a black color stroke (i.e. specifies a region is black) on the shoe image (\reffig{update} a).
+Each update step takes $50 - 100$ ms, which ensures interactive feedback. \reffig{update} shows one example of the update of $z$.
+Given an initial red shoe as shown in \reffig{update}, the user gradually scribbles a black color stroke (i.e., specifies a region is black) on the shoe image (\reffig{update} a).
 Then our update method smoothly changes the image appearance (\reffig{update} b) by adding more and more of the user constraints.
 Once the final result $G(z_1)$ is computed, a user can see the interpolation sequence between the initial point $z_0$ and $z_1$ (\reffig{update} c), and select any intermediate result as the new starting point.
-Please see supplemental video for more details.
+Please see the supplemental video for more details.

-While this editing framework allows us to modify any generated image on the approximate natural image manifold $\tilde{\mathbb M}$, it does not directly provide us a way to modify the original high resolution image $x_0^R$.
-In the next section we show how edits on the approximate manifold can be transferred to the original image.
+While this editing framework allows us to modify any generated image on the approximate natural image manifold $\tilde{\mathbb M}$, it does not directly provide us with a way to alter the original high-resolution image $x_0^R$.
+In the next section, we show how edits on the approximate manifold can be transferred to the original image.